• Skip to main content

 The second and biggest reason is a ‘beginner mistake.’

-Many shooters think there have to be secret techniques and that by going to more classes, they will learn the magic to make them dramatically better shooters overnight.
+Many shooters think there must be secret techniques and that by going to more classes, they will learn the magic to make them dramatically better shooters overnight.

 Sorry, but the truth is there are no secrets.
 When it comes to shooting, many instructors teach very similar concepts and techniques.